 Enrolled in College:

 Texas public high school graduates who enrolled in a Texas public two-year or four-year college within 16 months of high school graduation.
 Sixteen (16) months of high school graduation is calculated as the time period including the first fall, first spring, and second fall college semesters following the academic year of high school graduation.

 Starting with school year 2009-10, college student enrollment numbers and percentages are provided by race/ethnicity based on the new October 2007 federal standard for collecting and reporting ethnicity and race data for students.
-A copy of the final guidance published in the Federal Register can be found at http://www2.ed.gov/policy/rschstat/guid/raceethnicity/index.html Opens in new window.
-This ethnicity/race reporting allows a person to report his/her ethnicity (Hispanic or non-Hispanic) and one or more of five race values.
+A copy of the final guidance published in the Federal Register can be found at https://www2.ed.gov/policy/rschstat/guid/raceethnicity/index.html.
+This race/ethnicity reporting allows a person to report his/her ethnicity (Hispanic or non-Hispanic) and one or more of five race values.
 Hispanic-Latino ethnicity is a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 In this report, race values are reported for non-Hispanic persons only.

 High School Graduates:

 Students graduating from a Texas public high school as reported by the Texas Public Education Information Management System (PEIMS).
 Students graduating from the Texas School for the Deaf, the Texas School for the Blind and Visually Impaired, and Texas Youth Commission schools are not included.

 Indicates that the high school graduate participated in a special education instructional and related services program or a general education program using special education support services, supplementary aids, or other special arrangements during the year of high school graduation.
 Special education is a program that serves students with disabilities.
 It offers instructional and related services for eligible students with cognitive, physical, and/or emotional disabilities.